dbrattli/aioreactive/README.md

         return self
 ```

-Obsevers are also Observables.
+Observers are also Observables.
 This is similar to how Iterators are also Iterables in Python.
 This enable us to chain observers together.
 While chaining observers is not normally done when using aioreactive, it's used extensively by the various operators when you subscribe them.

 ## Subscribing to observables

 An observable becomes hot and starts streaming items by using the `subscribe()` function.
-The `subscribe()` function takes an observable and an optional observer, and returns a subscription.
-If an observer is given it will receive all values that are passed through the observable.
+The `subscribe()` function takes an observable returns a disposable subscription.
 So the `subscribe()` function is used to attach a observer to the observable.

-The subscription returned by `subscribe()` is cancellable, iterable, and chainable.
-We will learn more about this later.
-Here is an example:

 ```python
 async def asend(value):